mohit-k-s/flowgen/README.md

 **Iterative refinement**
 After generating a diagram, use the refine input to evolve it: *"add a Redis cache between the API and the database"*, *"make the Kafka connection async"*.
 The full conversation history is forwarded to the model.

+**Async/sync edge detection**
+The LLM automatically detects asynchronous communication patterns (message queues, events, webhooks, callbacks) and marks edges with a distinctive double-dashed style and amber "(async)" label.
+Synchronous request-response flows remain solid or single-dashed.

+**Architecture feedback & warnings**
+AI-powered analysis identifies potential production risks, anti-patterns, and best practice violations:
+- **Critical**: Single points of failure, missing error handling, data loss risks
+- **Warning**: Missing retry logic, tight coupling, async without proper handling
+- **Info**: Suggestions for monitoring, circuit breakers, caching

+Each warning includes a **one-click "Apply Fix"** button that automatically generates a refined diagram addressing the issue.

+**Prompt history tracking**
+Every prompt used to create or refine a diagram is stored with timestamps.
+View the full evolution of your architecture with the "History" panel.

 **Instant templates**
 Five pre-built architectures load in zero milliseconds — no model call needed.
 Use them as starting points or reference.